tensorfactory/PiFaceCam/README.md

 **Parameters:**

 The run() function can receive many parameters.
-Details of each parameter are listed below.<br/>
+Description of each parameter are listed below.<br/>

 |Parameter|Type|Default Value|Description|
 |:--:|:--|:--|:--|